bmw-software-engineering/lobster/docs/schemas.md

 ### Source References

 A SOURCE_REF is an object with varying forms.
-Two fields are always the same:
+One field is always present:

 ```
 {
-   "ref"     : REF_KIND,
+   "kind"    : REF_KIND,
-   "precise" : BOOLEAN
 }
 ```

-Based on the value of *ref* this object takes different forms.
+Based on the value of *kind* this object takes different forms.

 #### File references